 This section contains the specific requirements for components expressed in Section 1.4 Scope.

-3.2.1 Room Generation System:
+3.2.1 Inventory System:

 3.2.1.1 Player User:

-The Player shall start the Room Generation when they start a new game.
+The Player shall open the Room Placement interface through key binds in the user interface.

+The Player shall open the Ability selection interface through key binds in the user interface.

-The Player shall be able to navigate to different rooms by clicking on a possible room choice, which is indicated by a highlighted space.
+The Player shall be able to navigate to different rooms by moving the character sprite to a door connected to another room.

-The Player shall be able to choose the type of room after clicking on a possible room.
+The Player shall be able to choose the type, size, and shape of a room in the menu before dragging the room into the world.

+The Player shall have access to rooms based on the resources required compared to resources available.

 3.2.1.2 Developer User:

-The Developer shall be able to access a list of all generated rooms and their details, such as location, size, room state, and room type.
+The Developer shall be able to access all possible rooms regardless of resources required.

 3.2.1.3 General Requirements:

-The system shall randomly generate the rooms and hallways, which vary in size, in a grid of a specified size.

-The system shall randomly generate doors for each room and hallway.
+The system shall generate an in-game explorable section to the game world when the room is properly attached to existing rooms.

+The Inventory system shall only allow rooms to be connected by their existing doors.

+The Inventory system shall only allow rooms to be dragged and placed in the world where no section of the room is bisected by the edge of the ship.

+The Inventory system shall colour rooms during the placement process to communicate a valid and invalid placement.
+Red for invalid, and green for valid.

-The system shall hide all of the rooms from the Player until they are opened.
+The system shall hide the new room’s layout from the Player until they are explored.

-The system shall highlight the current room that the Player is in.

-The system shall highlight all possible room choices that the Player can choose from.
+The system shall highlight unlocked abilities and block out locked abilities in the Inventory menu.

+The system shall only allow interaction with unlocked abilities.

+The system shall allow drag and drop of abilities into the quick action toolbar in the bottom left of the HUD.

+The system shall return a clicked ability to the Inventory menu if dropped in an invalid spot.

 3.2.2 Event Generation System:

 3.2.2.1 Player User: